 There will be one feed station in the stadium by Start/Finish transition area.
 High school volunteers will be handing out water and sports drink.
 Say hello to them when you ski on by!

 Anchorage Cup races will not be held when weather or trail conditions pose a safety risk to participants.
 When weather or trail conditions are marginal we may encourage participants to enter the shorter distance events.
 There is no specific minimum air temperature that races will be held.
 The determination of whether the race can be safely held will be based on multiple factors including temperature, wind, precipitation and course conditions.

-The Race Director will make a final determination regarding the acceptability of racing conditions as soon as possible but no later than 10 AM the morning of the race.
-Any cancellations or updates will be posted to the NSAA Facebook page.
+The Race Director will make a final determination regarding the acceptability of racing conditions as soon as possible, but no later than 10am the morning of the race.
+Any cancellations or updates will be posted to the top of this website and to the NSAA Facebook page.
 A race that cannot be held due to unsafe conditions will be rescheduled and if there are no available dates it will be cancelled.
 Registration fees will not be refunded.